JennyJiaW/Microgrid_DT/README.md

 Two complementary development pathways are adopted:

 - **Conceptual-to-Empirical** – identifying key architectural components from existing theoretical research.
-- **Empirical-to-Conceptual** – refining the framework based on real-world implementation use cases.
+- **Empirical-to-Conceptual** – refining the framework based on implementation use cases identified in the literature.

 This repository contains the **literature review results, identified use cases, and supporting materials** used in the framework development process.